krassowski/jupyterlab-go-to-definition/README.md

 [![Build Status](https://travis-ci.org/krassowski/jupyterlab-go-to-definition.svg?branch=master)](https://travis-ci.org/krassowski/jupyterlab-go-to-definition) [![codebeat badge](https://codebeat.co/badges/89f4b78a-c28e-43a0-9b4c-35d36dbd9d5e)](https://codebeat.co/projects/github-com-krassowski-jupyterlab-go-to-definition-master) [![Binder](https://beta.mybinder.org/badge.svg)](https://mybinder.org/v2/gh/krassowski/jupyterlab-go-to-definition/master?urlpath=lab/tree/examples/demo.ipynb)

+## Status: inactive

+This extension is no longer maintained.
+Please use [jupyterlab-lsp](https://github.com/krassowski/jupyterlab-lsp) which provides more features, including  advanced autocompletion, code navigation, hover suggestions, linters, etc. The code shared between the `jupyterlab-lsp` and `jupyterlab-go-to-definition` extensions was moved to `@krassowski/code-jumpers` library and could be re-used to update `jupyterlab-go-to-definition` to work with current JupyterLab versions, however I do not have time to support both extensions and focus on making `jupyterlab-lsp` better.

+## Description

 Jump to definition of a variable or function in JupyterLab notebook and file editor.

 Use <kbd>Alt</kbd> + <kbd>click</kbd> to jump to a definition using your mouse, or <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>B</kbd> keyboard-only alternative.